techmania-team/techmania-docs/English/Combo_text_animation.md

 * 2: `outWeight` affects the curve segment after the key frame; `inWeight` is meaningless
 * 3: `inWeight` and `outWeight` affect the curve segments before and after the key frame, respectively

-When `inWeight` and `outWeight` are meaningful, their values should be in [0, 1], and the default value is 0.333.
+When `inWeight` and `outWeight` are meaningful, their values should be in [0, 1], and the default value is 0.
 Larger values mean the key frame's value and tangent have a larger influence on the curve's shape before or after the key frame.

+When `inWeight` and `outWeight` are meaningless, the curve will be calculated as if the weight is 0.333.

 ![An image showing the curve shape at different tangents](https://github.com/techmania-team/techmania-docs/assets/30272345/ad43a77a-09b4-4183-807d-d59d91897ee7)